brand-old/Machine-Learning-101/README.md

 6. Adding a second dimention to the LR to check for score improvement.
 7. Attempting optimization on a 1D LR by minimizing the cost, using Batch Gradient Descent.
 8. Tweaking the penalty classification parameter and attempting to Score the testing and training data using Logistic Regression.
+9.
+10. Printing the Confusion Matrix on a logistic regression model prediction.